ahebrank/newcity_twig/tests/docker/README.txt

-The purpose of this directory is local replication of reported issues for EVA.
+Contains an environment for local testing.
 It contains a Docker network and a composer-specified Drupal installation.
-The EVA module is linked from the parent directory (i.e., local changes and patches may be tested in real time).
+The module is linked from the parent directory (i.e., local changes and patches may be tested in real time).

 To use: